You Must Seek Compensation After a Florida Car Accident

-In order to encourage people injured in car accidents to seek swift medical attention and avoid litigation for minor injuries, Florida has adopted a “no-fault” insurance law.
-Under Florida law, operators of motor vehicles are required to carry “personal injury protection” insurance of at least $10,000.
-This insurance is primary if you are injured in a motor vehicle accident and your personal medical insurance will kick in only if your no-fault insurance company denies your claims or you exhaust your benefits.
-No-fault insurance covers your expenses regardless of liability, but as many drivers carry the state minimum $10,000, your benefits may be exhausted if you simply have to stay overnight at the hospital.
+In order to encourage those injured in a car accident to seek swift medical attention and avoid litigation for minor injuries, Florida has adopted a “no-fault” insurance law.
+Under Florida law, operators of motor vehicles are required to carry “personal injury protection” insurance (aka PIP) of at least $10,000.
+This insurance acts as the primary payer if you are injured in a motor vehicle accident.
+Your personal health insurance would then kick in only if your no-fault insurance company denies your claims or if you exhaust your benefits.
+No-fault insurance covers your expenses regardless of liability, which is great, but since most drivers only carry the state minimum of $10,000, it’s likely that your benefits will be exhausted if you simply have to stay overnight at the hospital.

-After a serious car accident, you would be surprised how quickly expenses can add up.
+After a serious car accident, you might be surprised how quickly expenses can add up.
 You should be prepared to receive bills from the following health care providers:

-A single MRI can cost close to $1,000, and if you injured multiple areas of your body in an accident, such as the three different areas of your spinal cord, you may require multiple MRIs over the course of a year.
+A single MRI can cost close to $1,000.
+So if you injure multiple areas of your body in an accident, you may require multiple MRIs over the course of your treatment.
 Furthermore, car accidents often result in spinal cord and neck injuries, such as whiplash, sprains, strains, dislocation, and herniated disks.
 These injuries can be difficult to treat, and rehabilitation can require three to five physical therapy visits per week, including chiropractic and pain management care.
 Even with continued treatment, severe herniation can require spinal fusion surgery, which costs over $100,000 and requires an average of $70,000 in rehabilitation expenses.
 If you have exhausted your no-fault benefits and do not have sufficient medical insurance to cover your costs, how can nearly $200,000 in unpaid medical expenses affect your life?

 As the majority of medical facilities do not provide advanced billing services, do not be surprised if you begin to receive calls from collection agencies while you are in the process of negotiating or waiting for payment of your medical debt.
 Some medical providers are quick to send overdue payments to collections, and the collection agencies may be even quicker to report your debt to the credit agencies.

-Again, even when you are entitled to payment of your medical bills through a third-party source, this can take time without the aid of an experienced Florida personal injury attorney and your medical debt may still affect your credit.
+Again, even when you are entitled to payment of your medical bills through a third-party source, this can take time without the aid of an experienced personal injury attorney.

-Not only can you recover your medical expenses, but you can also recover for pain, suffering and lost wages.
-It is important to document all expenses incurred, even for a bottle of ibuprofen, if it is related to the treatment of your accident injuries.
-Additionally, if the injuries you suffered left you unable to perform daily household activities such as cleaning and driving, you can also seek compensation for housecleaning and taxi services.
+Not only can you recover your medical expenses, but you can also recover for pain and suffering and lost wages.
+It is important to document all expenses incurred, even for a bottle of ibuprofen if it’s related to the treatment of your accident injuries.
+Additionally, if the injuries you suffered left you unable to perform daily household activities such as cleaning and driving, you can also seek compensation for having to pay someone to perform these tasks for you.
 You should never settle for less than what you deserve after a serious Florida car accident.

-It is essential that you contact a Florida personal injury attorney after a car accident – even for minor injuries.
-One visit to the emergency room can result in thousands of dollars of unexpected medical expenses, and even if you believe your injuries are not severe, many spinal and traumatic brain injuries may not develop until a few days after the accident.
+It is essential that you contact a Florida personal injury attorney after a car accident, even for minor injuries.
+One visit to the emergency room can result in thousands of dollars of unexpected medical expenses.
+This applies even if you believe your injuries are not severe, since many spinal and traumatic brain injuries may not develop until a few days or even weeks after the accident.

 Personal injury cases and Florida insurance laws are complex, and there is a lot of information that everyday citizens should not be expected to know.
-However, the law is here to ensure that you get the compensation you deserve after an accident, and Dolman Law Group is here to fight for every penny you deserve.
+However, the law is here to ensure that you get the compensation you deserve after an accident.
+At Dolman Law Group, we are here to fight for every penny you deserve.
 We are your premier personal injury attorneys in the greater Tampa Bay area.
-Contact us today at (727) 451-6900 for a free, no-risk consultation about your car accident.
+Contact us today for a free, no-risk consultation about your car accident.